Carpenters with the Royal Philharmonic Orchestra

-Carpenters with the Royal Philharmonic Orchestra is a compilation album by American duo the Carpenters.
-It was released on 7 December 2018, by A&M Records and Universal Music Enterprises.
+Carpenters with the Royal Philharmonic Orchestra is a compilation album by the American duo the Carpenters.
+It was released on December 7, 2018, by A&M Records and Universal Music Enterprises.
 The album features Carpenters' "original vocal and instrumental tracks" accompanied by new orchestral arrangements by the Royal Philharmonic Orchestra.
 The Japanese release has "Please Mr. Postman" as a bonus track.

 Richard Carpenter served as the album's arranger, conductor and co-producer.
 The Royal Philharmonic recorded its portions at Abbey Road Studio.
 The album was completed at Capitol Studios in Los Angeles.